-Who here stamps their feet and sings loudly to scare off snakes when walking through the Australian bush on a hot summer’s day?
-Many of you probably do, even though you know the risk of being bitten is small and if you did get bitten, you could access lifesaving medical treatment pretty quickly.
+Who stamps their feet and sings loudly to scare off snakes when walking through the Australian bush on a hot summer’s day?
+Many of you probably do, even though you know the risk of being bitten is small.
+Even if you got bitten, you could quickly access lifesaving medical treatment.
 Can you imagine being bitten and not having immediate access to the necessary medical treatment?

-Well, that’s what happened to Mikala, a 12-year-old girl from remote area in South Sudan who was bitten by a snake on her left foot during the night in 2015.
-Causing a severe reaction on her leg and hindering her ability to walk independently, Mikala and her family spent the next four years desperately searching for a cure.
+Well, that’s what happened to Mikala, a 12-year-old girl from a remote area in South Sudan.
+In 2015, Mikala was bitten by a snake on her left foot during the night.
+It caused a severe reaction on her leg and hindered her ability to walk independently.
+Mikala and her family spent the next four years desperately searching for a cure.
 They tried everything, from the run-down hospitals in the capital to traditional medicines.
 With little progress, their hopes of fixing Mikala’s leg were fading.

-In 2019 however, things began to look up for Mikala as she met with a Community Based Inclusive Development worker from a CBM partner and was brought to Usratuna – the local centre for children with disability.
-CBM have been working with partners in Juba, South Sudan, to improve the quality of life of people with disabilities through the promotion of rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.
+In 2019, however, things began to look up for Mikala.
+She met with a CBM-partner Community-Based Inclusive Development worker who brought her to Usratuna – the local centre for children with disability.
+CBM had been working with partners in Juba, South Sudan, to improve the quality of life of people with disabilities by promoting rights and access to health and rehabilitation services, inclusive education and livelihood opportunities.

-At Usratuna, Mikala received a referral to attend a specialised hospital in Uganda to undergo four surgeries and then insert an external fixator.
+At Usratuna, Mikala received a referral to attend a specialised hospital in Uganda to undergo four surgeries and then insert an external fixative.
 Finally, Mikala was on the road to recovery.

-However, as the Covid-19 pandemic reached the African continent in early 2020, bringing with it the closure of borders, Mikala was unable to continue travelling to Uganda to complete her treatment.
-Instead, Mikala attended Usratuna where doctors received support from the hospital in Uganda on removing the fixative, medicating and monitoring the wound and starting physiotherapy.
+However, as the Covid-19 pandemic reached the African continent in early 2020, bringing with it the closure of borders, Mikala could not continue travelling to Uganda to complete her treatment.
+Instead, Mikala attended Usratuna, where doctors received support from the hospital in Uganda on removing the fixative, medicating and monitoring the wound and starting physiotherapy.

-Six years later, after many hospital visits, surgeries and rehabilitation, Mikala is finally able to walk by herself again.
-Her newfound independence has given her hope for the future – a future where she may one day work as a doctor or nurse and help others.
+Six years later, after many hospital visits, surgeries and rehabilitation, Mikala could walk by herself again.
+Her newfound independence gave her hope for the future – a future where she may one day work as a doctor or nurse and help others.